-The Arduino IDE is required.
-Please install it from the download page.
+The Arduino IDE can be installed the Arduino download page.

 - Note: Arduino IDE

-1.8.7 has some breaking changes, causing board package and library installation failures.
-It is recommended to that you install version
+1.8.7 had some breaking changes, causing board package and library installation failures.
+These failures were corrected in

 Open VS Code and press F1 or Ctrl + Shift + P to open command palette, select Install Extension and type